Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Discussion

+Third, our algorithm can be easily generalized to the communication-efficient version with multiple data storage nodes \citep{chen2020distributed}.
+By carefully observing our Algorithm \ref{alm:unify}, almost every step is based on the local data and the summary statistics from other studies.
+We just need to transmit the estimators like $\tbeta, \{\tdelta^{(k)}\}_{k=1}^{K}$ between studies, and conduct distributed high-dimensional quantile regression \citep{chen2020distributed}.

-There are many interesting topics of transfer learning for future research.
-For example, distributionally robust transfer learning aims to obtain an optimized target distribution in a prespecified set with feasible distributions related to the source distributions.
-The present works mainly focus on the feasible distribution set constructed by the convex hull of source distributions \citep{xiong2023distributionally, wang2023distributionally}.
-We can extend the feasible set in terms of the Wasserstein distance metric \citep{blanchet2019robust, gao2023distributionally}, which may help us to select source domains more effectively, with learning a target model more robust to various distribution shifts.
+Lastly, distributionally robust optimization \citep{gao2023distributionally} aims to obtain an optimized target distribution within a feasible distribution set.
+We can generalize this idea to transfer learning \citep{xiong2023distributionally}, which may help us to select source domains more effectively and learn a robust target model under distribution shift.
+We leave these directions for future work.